Buying Guide · Sub-Pillar

 The clearance rules that determine real fit

 Floor area matters less than clearance around furniture.
-Standard rules: 90cm minimum clearance around dining tables for chair pull-out, 60cm clearance for traffic flow past lounge configurations, 100cm clearance from sliding-door swing arcs.
-A 4m × 4m alfresco with full-width sliding doors has effective usable space closer to 3m × 3.5m once clearances are respected — the difference between fitting a 6-seater dining set comfortably and forcing a 4-seater into the same space.
+Standard rules are 90cm minimum clearance around dining tables for chair pull-out, and 60cm clearance for traffic flow past lounge configurations.
+Sliding-door swing arcs need 100cm clearance too.
+A 4m × 4m alfresco with full-width sliding doors has effective usable space closer to 3m × 3.5m once clearances are respected.
+That's the difference between fitting a 6-seater dining set comfortably and forcing a 4-seater into the same space.

 Plan the use before choosing pieces

 Different uses warrant different setups.
 Daily family dining favours a simple, durable, easy-maintenance dining set in scale-appropriate proportions.
 Occasional entertaining for 12+ people favours an extendable table plus a separate lounge zone for pre/post-meal.
 Pool zones favour sun loungers and side tables rather than full dining configurations.
-Multi-zone entertainer homes need each zone planned independently with a coordination layer.
+Multi-zone entertainer homes need each zone planned independently, with a coordination layer tying them together.
 The space-specific framework lives in our outdoor furniture by space guide.

 Choose your category — dining, lounge, or both

 Most Australian outdoor furniture buyers eventually need both a dining configuration and a lounge configuration.
-The decision is sequencing: which to buy first, how to coordinate across the two over time, how to budget across both categories.
+The decision is really about sequencing.
+Which do you buy first, how do you coordinate the two over time, and how do you budget across both categories?

 The dining-first vs lounge-first decision

-Buyers who entertain regularly (dinner parties, family meals, hosting) typically benefit from buying the dining set first — it serves the most-frequent entertaining function, sets the property's style direction, and supports daily-use scenarios.
-Buyers who use outdoor space primarily for relaxation (reading, drinking coffee, casual conversation, sunbathing) typically benefit from buying the lounge configuration first — it supports the higher-frequency use case for their lifestyle.
+Buyers who entertain regularly (dinner parties, family meals, hosting) typically benefit from buying the dining set first.
+It serves the most-frequent entertaining function, sets the property's style direction, and supports daily-use scenarios.
+Buyers who use outdoor space mainly for relaxation — reading, drinking coffee, casual conversation, sunbathing — typically benefit from buying the lounge configuration first.
+It supports the higher-frequency use case for their lifestyle.

 The full-set vs piecemeal decision

 Coordination across pieces is significantly easier when buying as a set — matching frame finishes, complementary cushion colours, consistent style direction.
 Sets typically include better unit pricing than equivalent individual pieces.
-Most Australian buyers benefit from a hybrid approach: buy a coordinated dining set or coordinated lounge set as the primary commitment, then add complementary pieces (umbrella, side tables, footstools) over time from the same supplier or matching aesthetic ranges.
+Most Australian buyers do well with a hybrid approach.
+Buy a coordinated dining set or lounge set as the primary commitment, then add complementary pieces — umbrella, side tables, footstools — over time from the same supplier or a matching aesthetic range.

 The dining-set sizing decision